GLOBAL MARKETS-World stocks up, dollar dips as Fed officials calm inflation fears | Business

 GLOBAL MARKETS-World stocks up, dollar dips as Fed officials calm inflation fears

-Global stocks edged higher and the dollar dipped on Friday after U.S. Federal Reserve officials said there would be no imminent move to tighten monetary policy in the world's biggest economy.
+Global stocks rose and the dollar dipped on Friday after U.S. Federal Reserve officials said there would be no imminent move to tighten monetary policy in the world's biggest economy.

-The bounce, extending a late recovery in the prior session, interrupted a three-day route for stocks globally, amid market jitters over accelerating U.S. inflation.
-The MSCI World Index, a broad gauge of equity markets globally, was up 0.3% in early European trading, adding to Thursday's 0.4% gains after a loss of more than 4% since the start of the week.
+The bounce, extending a late recovery in the prior session, interrupted a three-day rout for stocks globally, amid market jitters over accelerating U.S. inflation.
+The MSCI World Index, a broad gauge of equity markets globally, was up 0.4% in early European trading, adding to Thursday's 0.4% gains after a loss of more than 4% since the start of the week.

-The STOXX Europe 600 Index was up 0.6% in early deals while the FTSE 100, Europe's biggest index, was up 0.7%.
-The gains followed overnight strength in Asia, where Tokyo's Nikkei jumped 2.3%, while MSCI's broadest index of Asia-Pacific shares outside Japan gained 0.8% and Chinese blue chips rose 2.2%.
+The STOXX Europe 600 Index was up 0.3% at 0827 GMT, giving back some of its early gains, while the FTSE 100, Europe's biggest index, was up 0.6%.
+The gains followed overnight strength in Asia, where Tokyo's Nikkei jumped 2.3%, while MSCI's broadest index of Asia-Pacific shares outside Japan gained 0.8% and Chinese blue chips rose 2.4%.

-U.S. stock futures pointed to a higher open on Wall Street, with S&P 500 futures up 0.6% and its Nasdaq peer up 0.8%.
-Among Fed speakers overnight, Governor Christopher Waller signaled rates would not rise until policymakers either see inflation above target for a long time or excessively high inflation.
+U.S. stock futures pointed to a higher open on Wall Street, with S&P 500 futures up 0.5% and its Nasdaq peer up 0.8%.
+After a higher than expected inflation print had spooked markets earlier in the week, Fed official Christopher Waller signalled overnight that rates would not rise until policymakers either see inflation above target for a long time or excessively high inflation.

-"Inflation, it seems, matters less today than yesterday," Chris Weston, head of research at broker Pepperstone in Melbourne, wrote in a note to clients.
-"The buy-the-dip crowd was out in force," suggesting that recent selling was "a pullback within a bull market," he said.
+"From 2004 to 2008 the Fed raised rates from 1 to 5.25 percent.
+However, the massive public and private debt levels limit the Fed in how much interest rates can increase this time without too much damage to the overall economy," said Louise Dudley, Global Equities Portfolio Manager, at the international business of Federated Hermes.
+With so-called 'growth' stocks, those expected to post higher-than-average returns, trading on higher valuations than their more staid peers, Dudley said now was the time to change tack.

+"Either the US inflation uptick is temporary, or the Fed is dangerously complacent.
+Either way, we’re going to see tolerance of higher inflation tested further in the months ahead."
+BITCOIN BOUNCE

-Gold was last up 0.3% at $1,832 an ounce, helped by the pullback in the dollar.
-Oil prices steadied around flat on the day as investors focused on high coronavirus cases in key consumer India and the return to action of a top U.S. fuel pipeline network after being shut due to a cyber attack.
+Gold extended gains to trade up 0.5% at $1,834 an ounce, helped by the pullback in the dollar.
+Oil prices hovered around flat on the day as investors focused on high coronavirus cases in key consumer India and the return to action of a top U.S. fuel pipeline network after being shut due to a cyber attack.

-Brent crude was unchanged at $67.05 a barrel, while U.S. West Texas Intermediate crude was up 0.1% at $63.88 a barrel.
+Brent crude was down 0.1% at $66.99 a barrel, while U.S. West Texas Intermediate crude was up 0.1% at $63.87 a barrel.
 In cryptocurrencies, bitcoin recovered to trade just above $50,000 on Friday, after plunging to a 2-1/2-month low of $45,700 in the previous session when a media report of a regulatory probe into crypto exchange Binance added to pressure from Tesla Inc chief Elon Musk reversing his stance on accepting the digital currency.

-Much smaller rival dogecoin jumped as much as 20% to $0.52 after Musk said on Twitter that he was involved in work to improve the token's transaction efficiency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)